-These EGG FREE homemade corn dogs are the BOMB!
+Everyone loves these egg free homemade corn dogs.
 The best part is that this recipe is eggless!
 My kids gave them two thumbs up and begged for more.

 While my family was at the beach this summer my dad bought a big box of frozen corn dogs.
 My kids complained about them and said they weren’t good.
 It’s something we normally don’t buy, but I was surprised.
 They would typically beg for this at the grocery store, so I thought they would be in heaven!